centreon/centreon-documentation/versioned_docs/version-23.04/upgrade/centreon-ha/upgrade-from-22-04.md

 ### Modify php-clone resource to use php 8.1

-Modify php8.0-fpm to php8.1-fpm with the command below (made automatically a backup on export_cluster.xml.bak)
+Modify php8.0-fpm to php8.1-fpm with the command below (an automatic backup of file is made in export_cluster.xml.bak)

 ```bash
 sed -i.bak s/php8.0-fpm/php8.1-fpm/ export_cluster.xml